 - After completing the entry level training, participants move on to complete the Child Growth and Development area of the South Dakota CDA program which consists of 45-hours of advanced training.

-*Note: Classes completed within the last 2 years may be counted toward the certificate.
+*Note: Classes completed within the last two years may be counted toward the certificate.

 Successful completion of the entry level Infant Toddler Training and the Child Growth and Development area will earn the participant a South Dakota Infant Toddler Certificate.